dmerejkowsky/blog/content/post/2017-07-31-introducing-tsrc.md

 # Windows
 $ pip3 install tsrc
-# PATH is already correct, set by Windows at installation
+# PATH is already correct: it is set by the Windows installer
 ```

 You can find the sources on [github](https://github.com/TankerApp/tsrc).